 I am working on another book in the Ashbury/Brookfield series.
 It’s called Shadowgirl, and it’s the story of Amelia and Riley: bad kids from the bad crowd at bad Brookfield High who have just transferred to Ashbury.
 They’re brilliant, mysterious, and probably evil, and Ashbury can’t get enough of them.

-Shadowgirl also features a few characters from some of the previous books, including
+Shadowgirl also features a few characters from some of the previous books, including Lydia and Emily from The Year of Secret Assignments, and Toby from The Murder of Bindy Mackenzie.

 It’s also a ghost story.